 Otherwise, the fabric is lightweight and highly breathable—totally adequate for the weather and activity levels in which we tested this jacket (good for hiking but not running).

 One of our favorite models for breathability is the Arc'teryx Beta SL Hybrid.
 We loved the original Beta SL until they released the Hybrid with a little more durability and pit zips.
-But if you are looking for a running rain jacket, The North Face HyperAir Trail GTX is ideal.

 The Drypoint is an impressively lightweight 3-layer hardshell jacket; this is largely due to the use of Gore-Tex Active fabric.
 However, REI also thought carefully about the features they wanted to include.
 There are only two hand pockets which double as vents with the mesh interior, and the adjustable hood and bottom hem feature lightweight toggles.
 The Drypoint feels lightweight on your shoulders and adds little weight to your pack; we're a huge fan of this jacket.